FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Llewellin research.
 Another 253 words (18 lines of text) covering the years 1066, 1500, 1380 and 1415 are included under the topic Early Llewellin History in all our PDF Extended History products and printed products wherever possible.

 Another 28 words (2 lines of text) are included under the topic Early Llewellin Notables in all our PDF Extended History products and printed products wherever possible.

 Many Welsh families joined their Scottish and Irish neighbors during the late 1800s and early 1900s in seeking refuge in North Ameri ca. Like the Irish and Scottish, many Welsh anxiously awaited the work, freedom, and opportunities that they believed lay in North America.
 Those who did journey over to the United States and what became known as Canada often realized those dreams, but only through much toil and perseverance.
 Whenever and however these Welsh immigrants arrived in North America, they were instrumental in the creation of the industry, commerce, and cultural heritage within those two developing nations.
 In the immigration and passenger lists a number of early immigrants bearing the name Llewellin were found:

-Llewellin Settlers in the United States in the 17th Century
+Llewellin Settlers in United States in the 17th Century

-Llewellin Settlers in the United States in the 18th Century
+Llewellin Settlers in United States in the 18th Century

 The Llewellin Family Crest was acquired from the Houseofnames.com archives.
 The Llewellin Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.